Frequently asked questions (FAQs)

 • Every teacher must have their own individual access to the Teacher Dashboard.

-• The teacher resources are access on the teacher dashboard and include:
+• The teacher resources are accessible on the Teacher Dashboard and include:

 • Curriculum and planning documents